valentingol/yaecs/short-readme.md

 **DISCLAIMER:** This repository is the public version of a repository that is the property of [Reactive Reality](https://www.reactivereality.com/).
-This repository IS NOT OFFICIAL and can not to be maintained in the future.
-Some minor changed* are applied from the
+This repository IS NOT OFFICIAL and might not be maintained in the future.
+Some minor changes* are applied from the
 [official repository (GitLab)](https://gitlab.com/reactivereality/public/yaecs)
 (under lesser GNU license).